 STATEMENT OF RISK APPETITE

 When considering the details and analysis throughout the ICAAP and when running the business, the Firm has been and will continue to be cautious with regard to risks.
 The Firm has a low overall risk appetite.
-Specifically, it does not intend to take significant risk with its own capital and ensures that risk taken within the portfolios it manages are closely monitored.
+Specifically, it does not intend to take significant risk with its own capital.
 Any issues arising with the latter would not only affect clients but have an adverse impact on the Firm itself.

 In practical terms, this low risk appetite means that whilst the Firm would be prepared to tolerate a degree of unexpected costs (and whilst a business can never be risk-free), it would not expect a material increase to the Firm’s cost base as expenditure is closely reviewed on a monthly basis.
-The Management Committee manages this through a policy of identifying, investigating and/ or resolving business events that impact the Firm’s profit and lossor the asset value of our clients according to the following materiality scale:
+The Board manages this through a policy of identifying, investigating and/ or resolving business events that impact the Firm’s profit and loss or the asset value of our clients according to the following materiality scale:

 - Interest risk: a change in interest rates by the Bank of England’s Monetary Policy Committee

 - Operational risk: actual P&L expenditure varies from forecasts by more than 20%

 It is important that a complete and thorough capture of all material risks occurs, and that the identification of material risks is not restricted by an assumption that a certain environment will prevail.
 In particular, it is important to consider distressed situations, as products may perform very differently under such environments.
 Management have given consideration as to what would make the business model unviable and whether systems and controls are in place to mitigate situations that would threaten the continued viability of the Group.
 The key risks identified fall into five categories: